cognitiaclaeves/graphite-api/README.rst

      sudo docker build -t brutasse-graphite-api:2-dbg .

 To start the standard grafana container:

      sudo docker run -it --name grafana --rm -p 3000:3000 --link graphite:graphite grafana/grafana

+For those not keep on losing the work they put into grafana, mount it with a data volume:

+     sudo docker run -it --name grafana --rm -p 3000:3000 --link graphite:graphite -v grafana-data:/var/lib/grafana:z grafana/grafana

 (All other associated containers include run scripts.)